gokberkakdeniz/whats-up-darkness/README.md

 ### Notes
 > The window will not be shown in order to hide an uninjected page until the web site is loaded.

-> On windows, electron's single instance function does not work because of some reason.
-It will not be added until it is fixed.

 ## Build
     git clone https://github.com/tncga/whats-up-darkness.git